evrentan/community-workspace/community-manager/README.md

 # Community Manager Service
 A Community Manager Service within the Community Workspace for Small Communities with Spring Boot 2.6.6, JDK 17 & Gradle.

-Service boots from 8081 port & Actuator Management is served from 8082 port.
+Service boots from 8081 port & Actuator Management is served from 8081 port with /actuator base path.

 ## Table of Contents